 What challenges do you face, in your job and in the wider industry?

-I think anyone working in the University recognises it as a complex environment and I certainly see this as the greatest challenge.
+I think anyone that works in the University recognises it as a complex environment and I certainly see this as the greatest challenge.
 The stakeholder group for any given development in the areas of work I cover can be bewilderingly large and progress can be slower than you might like as a result.
 That breadth of views however frequently brings extremely valuable perspectives that shape our work to the positive.

 In the wider industry I think the voice of sustainability has suffered from being marginalised historically and occasionally by being greeted with apathy but it feels like this is changing very rapidly now.